 Numerous Health Risks

-And then there are the truly hidden dangers that come with the job: health risks are magnified for police officers.
+The truly hidden dangers that come with the job, health risks, are magnified for police officers.
 Numerous reports, including a comprehensive study by the University of Buffalo School of Public Health and Health Professionals, have identified significant links between police officers' jobs and their own health.

 Suicide Is a Danger